 Lock arms with me, my sister.
 May God find us both faithful to C.O.M.M.I.T. to thrive in our wedding vows "till death do us part."
 I am praying this blessing from Jude over you and me. <3

 24Now to him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy,

 25To the only wise God our Savior, be glory and majesty, dominion and power, both now and ever.
 Amen.

 I Do?
 What in the World Did I Sign Up For? - Part 1

 Heat Up Your "To Have and to Hold" - Part 2

 Winning Solution in "For Better or For Worse" - Part 3

-Content in "For Richer or Poorer" - Part 5
+You CAN Meld Love and Money in "For Richer or Poorer" - Part 5

 Love AND Cherish no Matter What? - Part 6

 Till Death Do We Part - Part 7